A Stable Marriage Requires Communication: Determining the Marital Status of a Given Couple or Participant

-\section{Determining the Marital Status of a Given Couple or Participant}
+\section{Determining the Marital Status of\texorpdfstring{\\}{ }a Given Couple or Participant}

-In this appendix, we give an alternate proof of Theorem \ref{thm:ms}, which uses the construction of Section~\ref{sec:smlb}.
-We prove Theorem \ref{thm:ms} once again using Theorem \ref{thm:disj}, by embedding disjointness in both problems.
-We embed disjointness via an intermediate problem of determining whether a given participant is single (i.e.\ not married to anyone) in some stable marriage, given profiles of arbitrary (i.e.\ not necessarily full) preference lists.\footnote{By Theorem \ref{thm:rural-hospitals} (in conjunction with \ref{thm:gs62}), this is equivalent to whether this participant is single in \emph{every} stable marriage.} We therefore obtain the same lower bounds for this problem as well.
+In this appendix, we give an alternate proof of Part~(\ref{thm:related-ms}) of Theorem~\ref{thm:related} that uses the construction of Section~\ref{sec:smlb}.
+We prove Theorem~\ref{thm:related}(\ref{thm:related-ms}) once again using Theorem \ref{thm:disj}, by embedding disjointness (without assuming unique intersection) in both problems.
+We embed disjointness via an intermediate problem of determining whether a given participant is single (i.e.\ not married to anyone) in some stable marriage, given profiles of arbitrary (i.e.\ not necessarily full) preference lists.\footnote{By Theorem \ref{thm:rural-hospitals} (in conjunction with \ref{thm:gs62}), this is equivalent to whether this participant is single in \emph{every} stable marriage.} We therefore obtain the same lower bounds for this natural problem as well.